ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 If you are debugging locally and your app is using an H2 database.
 You can use these scripts to list/clear sessions as needed.

-First `cd ./gsrs-main-deployment/substances`, then Create these files:
+First `cd ./gsrs-main-deployment/substances`, then create these files:

 ```